abdul-raheem-shahzad/Statisical_tests/README.md

 # Statisical_tests
-In this repositry I am publishing codes for data vidulization and several statisical test such as:
+In this repositry I am publishing codes for data visualization and several statisical test such as:
 - levenes test
 - T-test
 - Z test